kriversmims/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/390f0f09-8978-4bb7-a6e5-a0b0ff1f5cca"/>
 </p>
 <p>
-<b>Resolution</b> After completing the issue, I can change the status of the ticket to resolved/closed.
+<b>Resolution</b> | After completing the issue, I can change the status of the ticket to resolved/closed, and move on to the next ticket.
 </p>
 <br />